Dr. Alexander Fisher

 Director, Early Music Ensembles

 Music Building 407

-My principal research interest is the relationship of music and sound to religious culture and confession in central Europe in the sixteenth and seventeenth centuries.
-To date my research has been concentrated in the religiously contested borderlands of southern Germany, where musical culture both reflected and was inflected by the consolidation of Protestant churches and the response of Counter-Reformation Catholicism.
-A further interest of mine is the study of historical soundscapes, embracing music as well as the acoustic environment of artificial and natural sounds.
+Principal research interests include the relationship of music and sound to religious culture and confession in central Europe in the sixteenth and seventeenth centuries, particularly in the religiously contested borderlands of southern Germany, where musical culture both reflected and was inflected by the consolidation of Protestant churches and the response of Counter-Reformation Catholicism.
+A further interest is the study of historical soundscapes, embracing music as well as the acoustic environment of artificial and natural sounds.